laaeett/clustsimlR/README.md

-7.  ***calculate_dist*** for computing the distance between two covariance matrices, using the metric described by Förstner & Moonen, (2003).
+7.  ***calculate_dist*** for computing the distance between two covariance matrices, using the metric described by Förstner & Moonen, (2003)

-8.***intercluster_dist*** for computing a distance matrix based on inter-distances between within-cluster covariance matrices from GMM analysis, with functionality to plot a heatmap of the distance matrix.
+8.  ***intercluster_dist*** for computing a distance matrix based on inter-distances between within-cluster covariance matrices from GMM analysis, with functionality to plot a heatmap of the distance matrix.

 The package also includes one sample dataset, called “dasatinib”.